#2 Glass Ring

 Keep your workspace tidy to prevent accidents.

 Handle glass rods and hot tools with care to avoid burns or cuts.
-Tools that just came in contact with molten glass can reach temperatures of between 400–700°C, which can cause third-degree burns upon contact with skin.
+Tools that come into contact with molten glass can reach temperatures of 400–700°C, which can cause third-degree burns.
+Be cautious around the torch and flames, as they can reach temperatures above 1000°C.

 Never place flammable materials near the torch or open flame